lindleyw/autonav/readme.txt

       yet supported
     - `postid="recipes/desserts"` page by its full path (NOT merely its slug)

+You can specify both a page/post ID _and_ one of the above.
+For example, postid="27,author:Todd" would show subpages of the page with ID=27 that have author Todd.

 Note that any of several plugins, like [this one](http://wordpress.org/extend/plugins/post-tags-and-categories-for-pages/), must be used to associate a category with a page.
 Once you have done